bstadie/bstadie.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am interested in developing machine intelligence.
-This research sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
+My research sits at the intersection of reinforcement learning and statistics, and focuses on how we can use statistical tools to improve generalization in reinforcement learning.
 I have written about [planning in robotics](https://sites.google.com/view/latent-landmarks/), [diffusion models](https://diffusion-for-shared-autonomy.github.io/), [exploration](https://proceedings.mlr.press/v119/pitis20a.html), and [causal inference](https://arxiv.org/abs/1808.07804).
 Most recently, I have been investigating the intersection of large [language models (LLMs) and robotics](https://wonderful-team-robotics.github.io/).

 &nbsp;